The History of El Portal

 Clerow “Flip” Wilson was a well-known comedian and actor.
 Mr. Wilson became famous while serving in the United States Air Force.
 He was asked to tour military bases to cheer up other servicemen.
 His barrack mates gave him the nickname “Flip” stating that he was always “flipped out”.

 Garth Reeves was the owner of the newspaper The Miami Times.
-His home was always known for the beautiful landscaping.
+His home was always known for its beautiful landscaping.

 In December 2002, the Village of El Portal voted to change from a council form of government to a Council-Manager form of government.
 On January 28, 2003, the Village Council voted unanimously to appoint Newall Daughtrey as its first Village Interim Manager.